 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

 Whether subscribing for updates interests you or not, I’d still be very grateful if you’d follow us on social media.
-Or at the very least, please share this post via one of the social share buttons below.
+Lastly, please do me a favor and share this post via one of the social share buttons below.
+I’d really appreciate it.